Can I Change My Medicare Supplement Plan Anytime?

 The following states allow changes to a new policy according to birthday rules:

-- California – Allows Medigap plan changes during an open enrollment period lasting from 45 days before the beneficiary’s birthday to 45 days after it
+- California – Allows Medigap plan changes during an open enrollment period lasting from the beneficiary’s birthday to 60 days after it

 - Idaho – Has a 63-day open enrollment period with guaranteed issue rights starting on the beneficiary’s birthday

-- Illinois – Beneficiaries in a specified age range have a 45-day window open enrollment period around their birthday
+- Illinois – Beneficiaries in a specified age range have a 45-day window open enrollment period starting on their birthday

 - Nevada – Allows beneficiaries to enroll in new plans during a 61-day open enrollment period around their birthdays

-- Oregon – Provides a 31-day Medigap open enrollment period with guaranteed issue rights around the beneficiary’s birthday
+- Oregon – Provides a 30-day Medigap open enrollment period with guaranteed issue rights around the beneficiary’s birthday

 The following states allow people to enroll in new Medigap insurance plans without medical underwriting year-round: